imichaelksmith/hashnode-articles/clepjdhur000009ld3lhyg92s.md

 ### The Future of Esports

-As esports continues to grow, it's clear that the industry is here to stay.
+As esports continues to grow, and [artificial intelligence is revolutionizing the gaming industry](https://wetechies.hashnode.dev/how-artificial-intelligence-is-revolutionizing-the-gaming-industry) it's clear that the industry is here to stay.

 In the coming years, we can expect to see even more new games and genres, as well as further expansion into mainstream media.